 Colorado has a voluntary Responsible Vendor Program, and a mandatory training law for tastings in liquor stores.
-The voluntary Responsible Vendor Program was effective on April 1, 2005.

 This program offers mitigating benefits to any licensee found to have served a minor during an established sting operation by the state and/or local licensing authority.
 Retail liquor stores and liquor licensed drug stores authorized to conduct tastings must complete a seller/server training program approved by the Liquor Enforcement Division.

 |ID Confiscation Allowed||Yes.
 Establishments in Colorado may confiscate false IDs.
 Contact the Colorado Liquor Enforcement Division or local government for the relevant statutes and information|